 PTSD, TBI, MEDICAL ALERT, PSYCHIATRIC

-Kingsley would be suited for a handler older than 7 years of age (regardless of gender), who’s activity level is equal to walking for 30 minutes at 4mph or 15-20 minutes of activity, such as aerobics or jogging on a daily basis.
+McGee would be suited for a handler of any age (regardless of gender), who’s age appropriate activity level is 15-20 minutes of activity, such as aerobics or jogging on a daily basis.
 Spending a good part of the day on their feet.

 - Is in good health

 - Is willing to ‘snuggle’ and be held close

 - Willing to be petted and touched on all parts of its body, including back legs and on the face without incident